dmitrijs-kovalovs/web-developer-test/README.md

 **Task 2 **

-JavaScript Based on Task 1 you have to create subscription input validation.
-In this task, you must show your knowledge about writing fast and memory-efficient JavaScript.
 Requirements:
 - There is an error message under input that shows validation messages if:
 	- [x] - Invalid email is added - “Please provide a valid e-mail address”